 1. Siberian Husky

 These dogs don’t mess around when it comes to work.
-They need it!
-As energetic as they are, Huskies also have a playful and sometimes mischievous side.
+Not only do they love work, but they pretty much thrive on it!
+As energetic as they are, Huskies also have a playful and often mischievous side that’ll tug on the hearts of new owners and families.

-They’re the perfect dog for owners that enjoy an active lifestyle.
-If given the opportunity, they’ll run with you all day.
-So make sure you’re not forcing a Husky to be your big lap dog.
+They’re the perfect dog breed for owners that enjoy an active lifestyle.
+If given the opportunity, they will run with you all day.
+That said, they’ll need training for long distance running.
+Just make sure you’re not forcing a Husky to be your big lap dog.
+They’ll thank you for it!

 - In 1925, a pack of Huskies saved a small Alaskan town’s kids from Diphtheria by delivering the anti-toxin from 700 miles away.